xpncvr/360-fov/README.md

 | `faceSizeCap` | `2048` | Upper bound in pixels on the six capture faces.
 Raising it sharpens high FOVs at a steep VRAM cost.
 Clamped to 256-4096. |
 | `lowResTopBottomFaces` | `false` | Halves resolution on the up/down capture faces (except the one you're looking at) to save performance |
 | `antialiasSamples` | `4` | Supersample tap count in the reprojection pass: 1, 2, or 4. |

+> Note: \
+> **FOV mismatch:** Vanilla's slider sets a vertical FOV while the projection shader works in horizontal FOV, so the same number maps to a different angular extent depending on your aspect ratio and which projection stage you're in. \
+> **Performance:** Rendering a full surround view can take up to six world passes per frame instead of one (can decrease FPS) \
+> **Bugs:** Several rendering edge cases (billboard/particle handling, shader mod compatibility, untested corner geometry, etc.) haven't been verified in-game yet

 ## Attribution